 - ¼ tsp. smoked paprika

-- Toss together the artichoke hearts, spinach, white onion, garlic, black pepper, and chili flakes (if using), and divide equally among whatever vessels you plan to cook the dip in (I used two of the 1-cup ramekins that you see pictured & one glass Pyrex dish of a similar size).
+- Toss together the artichoke hearts, spinach, onion and garlic mixture from the skillet (including oil), black pepper, and chili flakes (if using), and divide equally among whatever vessels you plan to cook the dip in (I used two of the 1-cup ramekins that you see pictured & one glass Pyrex dish of a similar size).
 Keep in mind that the spinach will shrink significantly once the hot cashew cheese hits it.

 - Combine all ingredients in a blender or food processor, until smooth (or as smooth as you can get it).
 If not using a high-powered blender like a Vitamix, make sure to blend or process for 60 seconds and pour through a mesh sieve before continuing.